umddb/CMSC724-Spring16/Assignment3/README.md

 We are ready to use Spark.

+### Installing SBT

+You should also install `sbt`.
+You can do the assignment without it, but it will make things easier (if you are familiar with `mvn`, `sbt` is similar).
+Follow the directions here: [SBT](http://www.scala-sbt.org/release/docs/Setup.html)

 ### Using Spark

 Spark provides support for three languages: Scala (Spark is written in Scala), Java, and Python.
 We will use Scala here -- you can follow the instructions at the tutorial